 Las Colinas, Irving's master-planned community, welcomes visitors with a magnificent Flower Clock, a working timepiece adorned year-round with fresh blooms and greenery.
 Measuring 27 feet across, the clock is covered with over 650 shrubs.
 To accommodate the colossal 12 foot long minute hand, flowers planted beneath it must be of a miniature variety, as must the greenery which comprises the inner star, since there are only 14 inches of clearance between the face and hands.

 Irving’s Heritage Crossing District offers a myriad of museums covering a host of eras.
 Beginning with Heritage House where Irving's co-founder, J.O.
 Schulz's brother built his home in 1912, visitors can learn about Irving's pioneer days.
 The Jackie Townsell Bear Creek Heritage Center tells the history of free blacks and emancipated slaves who settled the west Irving community of Bear Creek.
 The Ruth Paine House Museum offers an account of events related to President John F. Kennedy’s assassination that occurred in this home.
-The Texas Musicians Museum celebrates Texas' rich heritage of music, and offers live music most weekends.
 Your visit to Heritage Crossing isn't complete without stopping by one of the five unique eateries here: Big State Fountain and Grill, Villa's Grill Brazilian Steakhouse, DiRosani's Italian Restaurant and Wine Bar, Glory House Home Cooking, and Sapp Sapp Thai Restaurant.

 One of the oldest African-American communities in Dallas County, the Bear Creek township in west Irving, began to develop in the late 1850's when a mix of free blacks and whites and their slaves began settling along the upper reaches of Bear Creek.
 After emancipation, freed slaves began moving into the area, which developed into a rural African-American enclave during the era of racial segregation.